JonasLilletevedt/R-ML-models/docs/LINEAR_REGRESSION .md

 - A **future C++ CPU v22** version focused on memory-bandwidth optimizations.
 - (Later) a **CUDA GPU version** for extreme-scale workloads.

-This document walks through the math behind linear regression, the gradient descent algorithm, and how the different CoreFlux implementations perform — especially at large dataset sizes.
+This document walks through the math behind linear regression, the gradient descent algorithm, and how the different CoreFlux implementations perform, especially at large dataset sizes.

 ## 1. Problem Setup